W. R. E. Murphy: British Army

 He served in the Battle of Loos in 1915 and was wounded, but returned to action for the start of the Battle of the Somme in July 1916.
 He became commanding officer of the 1st Battalion; the South Staffordshire Regiment in August 1918, reaching the rank of temporary lieutenant colonel.
-In 1918, his regiment were posted to the Italian Front, at the Piave River, where they were when the armistice was declared on 4 November 1918.
+In 1918, his regiment was posted to the Italian Front, at the Piave River, where they were when the armistice was declared on 4 November 1918.
 He was granted the rank of substantive lieutenant colonel on the retired list on 16 May 1922.

 After he returned to Ireland he resumed his career as a teacher.
-At some point he joined the Irish Republican Army – a guerrilla organisation fighting to end British rule in Ireland.
+At some point, he joined the Irish Republican Army – a guerrilla organisation fighting to end British rule in Ireland.